Sigmatic/SigmaticUI/README.md

 The possiblities are only limited by our imagination.

+(%) These classes do not exist.
+They are here for illustration purposes only.

 ## Documentation
 Documentation shall be available throught CocoaDocs shortly

 ## Contribution
 Can't say no to that!

+## License

+SigmaticUI is released under the MIT license.
+See LICENSE for details.